ericgem/cssassignment1/README.md

 My name is Eric Darkwah.
 I am a Ruby on Rails developer.

-This my first project learning HTML5, CSS, Bootstrap, Javascript, Jquery etc.
+This is my first project learning HTML5, CSS, Bootstrap, Javascript, Jquery etc.

 This is my first CSS3 Assignment1 to be completed.